North Korea travel advice

 Crime

-The crime rate is low.
 Petty crime occurs, especially at the Pyongyang Sunan International Airport.
-Ensure that your personal belongings, including your passport and other travel documents, are secure at all times.
+Keep your personal belongings, including your passport and other travel documents, in a secure place.

 Air travel